JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/GART/gart1.md

 ![](assets/img/Blogs/GART/PlaneRay.bmp "640x480, 90deg fov")
 </center>

-Now that we can draw some planes, we will go to sphere intersections in next chapter.
+Now that we can draw some planes, let us switch things over to triangles.